10 Protein-Rich Vegan Foods That Will Improve Your Kid's Immunity

 Note: Quinoa can be had in itself or added to soup to thicken it, paired with vegetables or even made into a vegetable burger.

-Chickpeas are relatively low in fat and high in protein, which makes them the ideal go-to protein food for vegetarians.
+Chickpeas are relatively low in fat and high in protein, which makes them an ideal protein food for kids.
 Plus, they are not expensive making them a nutritious, low-cost alternative to poultry and meat.
 Chickpeas are 23 per cent protein.
 They are great for making hummus (a thick paste made, which is made from ground chickpeas and sesame seeds, olive oil and lemon) or just added fresh to a salad.
+It can also be a high protein breakfast for kids.

 Note: The most common type of chickpea appears to be round and beige.
 Other varieties can be black, green, and red.